elisabeth11kw/Pracium_Class1/README.md

 ## Data Source

+Loaded data file in to postgress sql database as table.
+Converted the crosstab file data into a data format with date, concatinating month and year to date.
+Then created query to pull data to be formated by Type Solar or Wind.
+Com_type reneable energy souce.
+Total equaled enegy megawats of power.
+I had recreate the data source a couple times before the data worked correctly.

 1.1	Create Source Table 	Electricity_Net_Metering_by_Utility_in_US.csv	Primary Data source for project

 3.2	Create Source Table 	Create table from csv.sql	Create table from csv file Electricity_Net_Metering_by_Utility_in_US.csv by state providing energy usage by state table Renew Database table "Renew"."Util_Energy"